BIMI Certificate Help Center

 Validity, Renewal, and Support

-What is the validity period of a VMC or CMC Certificate?
+What is the validity period for a VMC or CMC Certificate?

 Can I revoke or cancel my certificate?